+Given these facts, comprehensive training should be implemented.
 A good first step would be to advise supervisors and managers as to how they might discreetly address overt sexual behavior in the workplace.

 If You’re Involved in a Workplace Relationship

-Know whether you’re required to report a dating relationship to HR.
+- Know whether you’re required to report a dating relationship to HR.
 Don't blindside your HR staff.
 They can help you with gossip control and with understanding what is expected and appropriate in your workplace.
 Give them the opportunity to help.

 - Limit the number of people at work with whom you share this confidential information.